-Why I am Working Remotely Still in 2022 & why it works so well.
+Why I am working remotely still in 2023 and why it works so well.

 The main reason I’m working 100% remotely is my wife’s health.

 This will get personal, so please skip this post if that makes you uncomfortable.
-Rachael and I both live fairly public lives, and this is all public knowledge that I’m just compiling anew here for the purpose of clarifying and expanding on the question of why I cannot, for example, gather with a group in a shared indoor space these days.
+Rachael and I both live fairly public lives, and this is all public knowledge that I’m merely compiling anew here for the purpose of clarifying and expanding on the question of why I cannot, for example, gather with a group in a shared indoor space these days.
+Because yes, I realize most people have moved on from COVID precautions.

 Rachael has some allergies.

-When I say “Rachael has allergies,” I mean that Rachael is allergic to: gluten (Celiac Disease), corn, rice, dairy, bananas (anaphylactic reaction), and even sunshine itself, which gives a rash after a few minutes out in it uncovered.
+When I say “Rachael has allergies,” I mean that Rachael is allergic to: gluten (Celiac Disease), corn, rice, dairy, bananas (anaphylactic reaction), and even sunshine itself, which gives her a rash after a few minutes out in it uncovered.
 She has even had an anaphylactic reaction to a virus (who knew that was a thing?), and to a vaccine, athough she did not react to the Covid vaccine.
 Most of her medications need to be compounded if there is not a natural alternative to the drug, because she is allergic to most pill fillers.
 Her allergies make all of her healthcare complicated, because she cannot be given most meds.
+Can you imagine living without access to basic medication, while also living and working a professional life in the modern U.S.?

 Rachael has dysautonomia.

-Dysautonomia is basically a broad diagnosis that includes many things, such as POTS.
+Dysautonomia is a broad diagnosic category that includes many things, such as POTS.
 It has to do with one’s autonomic nervous system.
 In Rachael’s case, all the autonomic functions tend towards being too slow.
-For example, left to its own, her heart will only beat about 30-ish times per minute.
-That was easily addressed with a pacemaker, the presence of which helps me sleep a little better.
-But there is no comparable device for most of the other “too slow” problems.
-For blood pressure “too slow” to keep her conscious?
-She wears a ridiculous amount of compression, up to her waist.
+For example, left to its own, her heart will only beat about 30 times per minute.
+That was easily addressed with a pacemaker, but there is no comparable device for most of the other “too slow” problems.
+For blood pressure “too slow” to keep her conscious, she wears a ridiculous amount of compression, up to her waist.
 Digestion “too slow” resulting in malnutrition?
 She takes more supplements than a body builder, in addition to consuming a very natural diet.
 Eyeballs “too slow” to work right?
-She had eyeball surgery at Mayo Clinic a few years ago, and she wears these $1000 glasses that only a few labs in the country can even make for her due to all the prisms in the lenses.
+She had eyeball surgery at Mayo Clinic a few years ago, and she wears these $1000+ glasses that only a few labs in the country can even make due to all the prisms in the lenses.
 We do what we can.
 Her dysautonomia is kind of a big deal.

 COVID would be really bad for Rachael.

-Neither of us has gone anywhere since March 2020
+Neither of us has visited anyone indoors since March 2020

 Am I going to work remotely forever?